Hoveton: Hoveton Hall

 Hoveton Hall was built between 1809 and 1812 by Humphry Repton for Mrs Christabell Burroughes.
 Today, the house is in the care of the Buxton family.

 Amenities

+Broads National Park boat trips leave from Hoveton's Riverside Park.
 Roys of Wroxham, dubbed "the world's largest village store", has a store in Hoveton which has stood in the village since 1899.

 Broadland High Ormiston Academy is located in Hoveton and is part of the Ormiston Academies Trust.